Jahia/.github/.github/ISSUE_TEMPLATE/custom_product/tech-day.md

 ### Dependency management
 - [ ] 🔝 I've identified the process/tools to handle dependency updates (ex: [renovate](https://jahia-confluence.atlassian.net/wiki/spaces/PR/pages/2071358/3rd-party+libraries+-+Ref+ISPOL08.A14024#%5BinlineExtension%5DRenovate))
 - [ ] 🙏 Remove unused libraries
+### Jahia Modules
+- [ ] 🚨 If the codebase is a module shipped with the distribution, the latest version with changes is configured in jahia-pack ([core](https://github.com/Jahia/jahia-pack-private/blob/master/core-modules/pom.xml) or [additional-modules](https://github.com/Jahia/jahia-pack-private/blob/master/additional-modules/pom.xml))
 ### Javascript
 - [ ] 🔝 The module's webpack config is correct ([sample](https://github.com/Jahia/jcontent/blob/master/webpack.config.js))
 - [ ] 🔝 The module is using a supported LTS version of ([NodeJS](https://nodejs.org/en/about/previous-releases))